 Bourgade Catholic High School

 Bourgade Catholic opened its doors in 1962 to students who were taught by the Marist Priests and Brothers, the Sisters of the Institute of the Blessed Virgin Mary, sisters from the Congregation of the Humility of Mary, and several lay educators.
 In 1972, the Holy Cross Community of Priests from the University of Notre Dame assumed the administration of the school.
 From 1988 to 2011, the principal of Bourgade Catholic was a member of the community of the School Sisters of Notre Dame.
 In June 2018, the school assumed leadership under Mr. Javier Bravo, who believes in bringing joy to the campus of Bourgade Catholic, whilst pursuing the mission of educating and forming the entire student.

 Education at Bourgade Catholic High School fosters the spiritual, intellectual, moral, social, creative, and physical development of the total person.

-Informed by faith and the Catholic tradition, we are committed to providing a rigorous academic program that prepares students of all learning styles for college.
+Informed by faith and the Catholic tradition, we are committed to providing a rigorous academic program that prepares students of all learning styles for college and the workplace.

 Supporting families as the primary educators of the student, we continue the development of spiritually centered lifelong learners, who are academically prepared, effective communicators, and citizens of a global world.
 As educators and ministers, we promote a vision of life that respects individuals, appreciates cultural differences, and gives witness to faith beyond the school setting.